Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 A major source of damage to the vascular system likely also comes from the body's own runaway immune response to the novel coronavirus.

-"What we see with the SARS-CoV-2 is really an unprecedented level of inflammation in the bloodstream," says Dr. Yogen Kanthi, a cardiologist and vascular medicine specialist at the National Institutes of Health, who's researching this phase of the illness.
+"What we see with the SARS-CoV-2 is really an unprecedented level of inflammation in the bloodstream," says Yogen Kanthi, a cardiologist and vascular medicine specialist at the National Institutes of Health, who's researching this phase of the illness.

-"This virus is leveraging its ability to create inflammation and that has these deleterious, nefarious effects downstream," he says.
+"This virus is leveraging its ability to create inflammation, and that has these deleterious, nefarious effects downstream."

 When inflammation spreads through the inner lining of the blood vessels — a condition called endothelialitis — blood clots can form throughout the body, starving tissues of oxygen and promoting even more inflammation.

-"We start to get this relentless, self-amplifying cycle of inflammation in the body which can then lead to more clotting and more inflammation," Kanthi says.
+"We start to get this relentless, self-amplifying cycle of inflammation in the body, which can then lead to more clotting and more inflammation," Kanthi says.

 Another sign of endothelial damage comes from analyzing the blood of COVID-19 patients.
-A recent study found elevated levels of a protein that are produced by endothelial cells, called Von Willebrand factor, which is involved in clotting.
+A recent study found elevated levels of a protein produced by endothelial cells, called Von Willebrand factor, which is involved in clotting.

-"They are through the roof in those who are critically ill," says Dr. Alfred Lee, a hematologist at the Yale Cancer Center, who co-authored the study with Dr. Hyung Chun, a cardiologist and vascular biologist at Yale.
+"They are through the roof in those who are critically ill," says Alfred Lee, a hematologist at the Yale Cancer Center, who coauthored the study with Hyung Chun, a cardiologist and vascular biologist at Yale.

-Lee points out that some autoimmune diseases can lead to a similar interplay of clotting and inflammation, called "immunothrombosis."
+Lee points out that some autoimmune diseases can lead to a similar interplay of clotting and inflammation called immunothrombosis.

 Chun says the elevated levels of Von Willebrand factor show that vascular injury can be detected in patients while in the hospital — and perhaps even before, which could help predict their likelihood of developing more serious complications.

-But he says it's not yet clear what's the driving force behind the blood vessel damage: "It does seem to be a progression of disease that really brings out this endothelial injury, the key question is what's the root cause of this?"
+But he says it's not yet clear what's the driving force behind the blood vessel damage: "It does seem to be a progression of disease that really brings out this endothelial injury; the key question is what's the root cause of this?"

-After they presented their data, Dr. Alfred Lee says Yale's hospital system started putting patients who were critically ill with COVID on aspirin, which can prevent clotting.
+After they presented their data, Lee says Yale's hospital system started putting patients who were critically ill with COVID-19 on aspirin, which can prevent clotting.
 While the best combinations and dosages are still being studied, research indicates that blood thinners may improve outcomes in COVID-19 patients.

 Chun says treatments are also being studied that may more directly protect endothelial cells from the coronavirus.